codebar/android-tutorials/worksheets/espresso-testing/index.md

 }
 ```

-Press the *Sync Now* button in the bar which has appears along the top.
-If the bar disappears after syncing then everything is set up correctly!
+Press the *Sync Now* button in the bar which has appeared along the top.
+If the bar disappears after syncing, then everything is set up correctly!
 If the bar shows and error message and a *Try Again* button then something has gone wrong.
 Take a look at the error at the bottom of the screen to see if you can fix it, or ask your coach for help.

 ## Writing our first test
-Now we have everything set up, we can write our first test!
+Now we have everything set up; we can write our first test!

 In the project navigator on the left panel of Android Studio, navigate through `app -> java -> <package name> (androidTest)` where `<package name>` is the name you used when you set up the project.
 Right click on the `(androidTest)` line and choose `New -> Java Class`.
 In the window which pops up, give it a name of `CookieClickerTest` and then press `OK`.
 This will create and open a file which looks like this: